Frequently Asked Questions

 All of your messages are encrypted, and can only be decrypted using the private key which is stored locally on your device.

-A swarm is a collection of 5 – 7 Service Nodes which are responsible for the storage of messages for a predefined range of Session IDs.
+A swarm is a collection of 5 – 7 Service Nodes which are responsible for the storage of messages for a predefined range of Account IDs.
 Swarms ensure that your messages are replicated across multiple servers on the network so that if one Service Node goes offline, your messages are not lost.
 Swarms make Session’s decentralised network backend much more robust and fault-tolerant.

 Groups